 A: Applications are valid for AAPC-sponsored events and products; therefore, housing, travel, and other related expenses are not covered.
 You may apply for assistance with an AAPC conference registration, but you should include with your application how you plan to cover the related expenses of travel, lodging, and meals.

 Non-Awarded Applicant Question:

-Q: If I want information on why I wasn't awarded a scholarship who can I ask?[Back to Top]
+Q: If I want information on why I wasn't granted an award, who can I ask?[Back to Top]